-The detailed risk assessment of Kanlog ward was carried out based on primary and secondary data and consultations at the ward level with local stakeholders.
-The risk is a measure of expected losses due to a hazardous event of particular magnitude occurring in given area over a specific time period.
+Risk is a measure of expected losses due to a hazardous event of particular magnitude occurring in given area over a specific time period.
 It is a function of probability of particular occurrences of activation of any hazard and losses each would cause.

-Here in Kanlog, this blended approach of risk assessment included the desktop research, community meetings; consultations with local stakeholders at ward level; participatory identification of localized hazards, risks and vulnerability; identification of root causes; verification of the facts about potential hazards; mapping out existing vulnerabilities and available capacities in the ward.
-Risks Assessment was carried out in steps, starting with the preliminary analysis, then the focused discussions were carried out, which was followed by potential impact analysis, and then risk profile of the ward has been prepared accordingly.
+A comprehensive risk assessment of Pateog ward was carried out based on primary and secondary data and consultations at the ward level with local stakeholders.
+This blended approach included the desktop research, community meetings; consultations with local stakeholders at the ward level; participatory identification of localized hazards, risks and vulnerability; identification of root causes; verification of the facts about potential hazards; mapping out existing vulnerabilities and available capacities in the ward.

+Risks Assessment has been carried out in steps, starting with the preliminary analysis, followed by focused discussions and potential impact analysis, leading to the preparation of the risk profile of the ward.